neu-se/CS4530-Fall-2025/Assignments/project-grading.md

 * Any new or modified frontend features should be minimally tested.
 Limited or no evidence of testing is provided
 * Tests may contain ESlint warnings (but no errors); does not include any eslint-disable or ts-ignore flags

-### Process (20%)
+## Process (20%)
-The Process grade includes: use of a structured development process, including pull requests, code reviews, timely completion of sprint progress reports/retrospectives, individual/team surveys, peer evaluations and weekly meetings with TA Mentor (for Week 6, 8, 10-14).
-It also includes appropriate division of labor within the project.
-For full credit, each member of the team must have at least 2 commits during each sprint in the final delivered code.
+The Process grade includes: use of a structured development process, including pull requests, code reviews, timely completion of sprint progress reports/retrospectives, individual/team surveys, peer evaluations and weekly meetings with TA Mentor (for Week 6, 8-13).
+It also includes appropriate division of labor within the project. **For full credit, each member of the team must have at least 2 commits during each sprint in the final delivered code.**
 * Ongoing development progress including pull requests, code reviews, github commits, issue tracker activity, etc. count 10% of the grade
 * Peer evaluations, TA meeting, submission of surveys/reports counts 10% of the project grade.
 These items will be evaluated using the rubrics below.